ChangWynn/CV/README.md

 During my time at Makers Academy,
-I demonstrated excellent verbal and written communication skills through various engineering projects, utilising communication tools such as Slack or Zoom to consistently interact and collaborate with peers, ensuring everyone remains informed and aligned.
+I demonstrated excellent verbal and written communication skills through various engineering projects, utilising communication tools such as Slack or Zoom to consistently interact and collaborate with my peers, ensuring everyone remains informed and aligned.

 Recognized the significance of clear and efficient communication,